LoganFriend/CerealVis/readme.md

 npm install && npm run build
 ~~~

-This will create both an installation tool and an unpacked version that can be run without an installer.
+This will create both an installation tool and an unpacked version in the dist folder that can be run without an installer.

 ## Usage